Most Expensive Streets In London: New Top 10

 Q1).
 How often is this data updated?

-HM Land Registry price paid data is updated on a monthly basis and has data available for individual property sales including the roads and postcodes since 1995.
-We aim to update our location research every three months and we provide a date stamp on each of our research articles so you can see when it was last updated.
+HM Land Registry price paid data is updated on a monthly basis and has data available for individual property sales, including the roads and postcodes, since 1995.
+We aim to update our location research regularly and we provide a date stamp on each of our research articles so you can see when it was last updated.

-This content and house price data was updated on this page January 2025.
+This content and house price data was updated on this page in September 2025.

 Q2).
 Can I access the full list of sold transactions for every street?